BMW i4: Battery

-The 108 mm tall battery in the i4 is made up of four modules with 72 cells each and three 12-cell modules, which is located in the floorpan in a process that's claimed to add rigidity to the overall structure.
+The 108 mm tall battery in the i4 is made up of four modules with 72 cells each and three 12-cell modules, all are located in the floorpan in a process that's claimed to add rigidity to the overall structure.
 The battery enclosure is directly connected to the front axle subframe, while the battery pack is bolted to the floor assembly with 22 bolts.
-There also is an additional section of the battery housed within the center tunnel in the place usually taken up by a driveshaft.
+There is also an additional section of the battery housed within the center tunnel, usually occupied by a driveshaft.
 The battery voltage is between 400 volt (empty) and 477 volt (full), with a nominal voltage of 430 volt.
 The i4's battery has 40 percent more energy density than the 120 Ah version of the BMW i3.

-The fifth-generation eDrive system supports up to 200 kW DC fast charging.
+The fifth-generation eDrive system supports up to 205 kW DC fast charging.
 The battery pack can be charged to 80 percent in 31 minutes or ten minutes for a range of 164 km in the eDrive40, and 140 km in the M50.
 Using a Level 2 wall box with AC power and a charging rate of 11 kW, the i4 can recharge its battery from 0–100 percent in under eight hours.

 The i4 features an integrated heating and cooling system that takes into account various factors such as ambient temperature and mid-journey fast-charging sessions to precondition the temperature of the battery pack.
 It does this automatically via high efficiency pumps that can increase range efficiency by up to 31 percent when driving in urban traffic.
 Without pre-warming, the battery may be restricted to 75 kW charging at cold temperatures.